RevolutionWhales/ResearchWhales/articles/001-libor-to-sofr-transition.md

   J --> B
 ```

+##### These connections illustrate how various parties work together within the financial system to create a complex web of interactions and transactions.
+The Revolution Populi blockchain and RVP-based clearing house act as a central hub for these interactions, providing a transparent and efficient platform for market participants to transact with each other securely and reliably.

 * Asset managers invest funds on behalf of investors into the market.

 * Custodian banks hold assets on behalf of market participants and confirm transactions with the clearing house.